Skip to main content

 Working with Batches

-When an Evidence Request is configured as type BATCH, submissions can be organized by batchItemId, allowing the grouping of related Evidence files and Expected Field Values together.
+Batches are managed at the monitoring period level.
+When an Evidence Request is configured as type BATCH, evidence submissions is organized by the corresponding batchItemId.

 Creating Batches